mhl/mysociety-cvs/iso/bin/README.txt

-clear-generated-maps - erase maps entries in database and .iso route files clear-tile-cache - clear tile server's cache of tiles
+clear-generated-maps - erase maps entries in database and .iso route files clear-tile-cache - clear tile server's cache of tiles uk-bounds - Provide tile bounds for the UK at different zoom levels

 populate-all - generate binary files for C++ journey planner, and put stations in database cull_stations.py - calculate render threshold for stations at different zoom levels